de-jcup/winfoom/README.md

 If, for certain reasons, you do not want to install Java globally on your system then download the JRE archive according to your system architecture then unzip it in the Winfoom directory and rename it to `jdk`.

-> 👉 Note: For Windows systems there is `winfoom-windows.zip` archive containing only the Windows executable files that comes with AdoptOpenJDK v11 (the `jdk` directory), therefore you don't need a Java Runtime Environment to be installed on your operation system.
+> 👉 Note: For Windows systems there is `winfoom-windows.zip` archive containing only the Windows executable files together with AdoptOpenJDK v11 (the `jdk` directory), therefore you don't need a Java Runtime Environment to be installed on your operation system.

 ### Build from source code
 If you decide to build the executable *jar* file from the source code, you would need these prerequisites: